Ann1kaB/optimus-manager/README.md

 for example: `sudo rm -rf /var/service/sddm && sudo ln -s /etc/sv/optimus-manager-sddm /var/service/`

 Void: optimus-manager-lightdm and optimus-manager-sddm.
-Without a Display Manager, install optimus-manager-xinit.

 Artix: optimus-manager-runit-lightdm and optimus-manager-sddm.
-Without a Display Manager, install optimus-manager-runit-xinit.

 After installation, the optimus-manager daemon should have been started automatically, but you can check its status with: